-This is not a full review, but just a sneak peak at a book that has already changed the way I think about Sydney.
-The subtitle “Drawing the City” has nothing to with sketching, instead it is architectural drawings.
+This is not a full review, but just a sneak peek at a book that has already changed the way I think about Sydney.
+The subtitle “Drawing the City” has nothing to do with sketching, instead, it is architectural drawings.
 Detailed plans, elevation and sections.
 You can see more images from the book here.

 Right at the end of the book there are a few comparative pages, showing either plans or sections of a number of buildings.
 It is illuminating to see how large the Sydney Opera House is compared to other buildings in the city – something I have never considered.
 I always think of the SOH in isolation from the city!

 I could go on and on about what the book contains, and hope that after I have read it cover to cover, I will do a full review!

 But in the meantime, I have already had a number of thoughts.

 Although I LOVE Sydney I often complain about what it doesn’t have:

 – It doesn’t have a central public urban space – there is no heart to the city.

 – Many of the great places are harbour focused and not connected to the city.